helixhorned/ljremarkable/README.md

     it seems to suffice to carry out the drag slowly.
 Note that non-horizontal drags are not interpreted, so another way to avoid accidentally changing the page (and overdrawing the Pi screen view) is to move the finger in an arc.

+    The general drag can only be carried out using a single finger.

 * Drag with a single finger from *below* the Pi screen portion to *above* it: request the client to re-send the complete screen contents.
 Useful after an accidental page change, or